 Distribute all fill, large debris free (no pit run), uniformly around site in layers no deeper than six inches.
 To maintain frost-free soils sub-base should be such that no more than 5% (by weight) will pass the No. 200 sieve, and it is further desired no more than 2% be finer than .02 mm.Compact each layer to a minimum 90% of a Modified Proctor Density before next layer is added.
 Usually, adequate compaction takes more than driving over fill with a dump truck, or earth moving equipment.
 A large vibratory compactor, or road roller (aka “steam roller) is best used to achieve a proper degree of compaction.

 Prior to pouring concrete, spread 2” to 6” of clean and drained sand or sandy gravel below where concrete is to be poured.
 Mechanically compact the fill, so as not to cause the slab to sink.
-Install a good vapor barrier (such as A2V reflective insulation) below any interior pour, to stop moisture from traveling up into slab through capillary action.
-Place 3” to 4” of clean and drained sand on top of the vapor barrier, to decrease differential drying shrinkage and floor curling.
-If not using fiber-mesh or similar reinforcement additives to concrete mixture, place wire mesh or rebar (reinforcing steel rods) in slab center to add rigidity to concrete to aid in minimizing cracking.
+Install a good well-sealed vapor barrier (such as 15mil black plastic) below any interior pour, to stop moisture from traveling up into slab through capillary action.
+If not using fiber-mesh or similar reinforcement additives to concrete mixture, place wire mesh or rebar (reinforcing steel or fiberglass rods) in slab center to add rigidity to concrete to aid in minimizing cracking.

 And there you go!
 As the saying goes, “an ounce of prevention is worth a pound of cure.”
 We’ve followed these practices over the past over 33 years of 14,000 plus buildings, and I’ve yet to have anyone report their building “heaving” due to frost.
 If you don’t work to prevent it, I can guarantee the “cure” will not be pretty!
 Have a good weekend all – see you back Monday with “Why not stick-built construction”?